Buying Guide for WiFi Extenders

 What does a WiFi Extender do and how does it work?

-First of all, let's start with the basics of this device.
-A WiFi Extender, also known as a WiFi booster or WiFi repeater, is a device that boosts the existing wireless signal from a router to extend its coverage area and re-broadcasts the WiFi network it is connected to.
-In short, extenders connect to your existing network and then create a second one.
+First, let’s start with the basics of this device.
+A WiFi Extender, also known as a WiFi booster or WiFi repeater, is a device that amplifies the existing wireless signal from a router to extend its coverage area and rebroadcasts the WiFi wireless network it has connected to.
+In very brief terms, extenders connect to your existing network and then create a second one.

-You can set up the extender using either your phone or your computer, going through an app or website to connect the router to your WiFi network.
-For better results, install the Wi-Fi extender between your router and any area that does not have a signal.
+You can set up the extender using either your phone or your computer, going through an app or website to connect the router to your Wi-Fi network.
+For better results, install the Wi-Fi extender between your router and any area that has no signal.

 Your router's location